 Cybercrime and cyber criminals are leveraging new technology faster than individual organizations can keep pace.
 Centralizing data mining, analysis and modeling across the industry empowers everyone to leverage both scale and depth of data from one source.
 Working with our members, FAST examines advanced technology and data modelling best practices used around the globe, to ensure the use of a world-class technology to identify fraudulent patterns, and to extract insights from the data.

 Équité operates Auto Find and AutoVu jointly with law enforcement and GENETEC, a supplier of camera technology.
 Cameras, mounted on police vehicles, scan license plates of parked cars and cross-reference them with a list of stolen vehicles updated daily by the Canadian Police Information Centre.
 Our investigators work with police to verify the theft before notifying the affected insurer and facilitating a speedy recovery.

 KeyReads is a powerful intelligence-gathering tool that uses software to extract information from car key fobs.
 This potent source of data can inform and support fraud investigations and can enhance internal fraud detection and accelerate claims processing.

-Vehicle Identification Numbers (VINs) are often removed or altered after a vehicle is stolen. Équité, on behalf of the Ministry of Transportation of Ontario (MTO), operates a service to issue VIN replacement plates when the original number has been removed or altered.
+Vehicle Identification Numbers (VINs) are often removed or altered after a vehicle is stolen.
+Since 1998, Équité's Investigative Services team continues to operates a service to issue and affix VIN replacement plates when the original number has been removed or altered.
 As part of this process, an extensive inspection of the vehicle is completed to determine its true identity and origin.
 This program may also provide new VINs for rebuilt vehicles.
 Rebuilt vehicles must undergo a safety inspection with the ministry to be deemed road safe.